Junduo123/Medical-Insurance-Fraud-Investigation./README.md

 **Tableau Dashboard:** We use Tableau as our storytelling tool to make interactive dashboard and infographics for this challenge: [Tableau Public](https://public.tableau.com/profile/junduo#!/vizhome/MedicalInsuranceFraudInvestigation/WelcomePage)

 Our Team's submission to the Datathon held at University of Toronto, Oct 13 2019.
-Top 5 Datathon Finalist
+Top 5 shortlisted Finalist